ashfurrow/danger-rubocop/README.md

   (this option will instruct rubocop to ignore the files that your rubocop config ignores, despite the plugin providing the list of files explicitly)
 * `inline_comment`: pass `true` to comment inline of the diffs.
+* `group_inline_comments`: pass `true` to group inline comments to be a single comment on each line with all issues for that line.
 * `fail_on_inline_comment`: pass `true` to use `fail` instead of `warn` on inline comment.
 * `report_severity`: pass `true` to use `fail` or `warn` based on Rubocop severity.
 * `report_danger`: pass true to report errors to Danger, and break CI.